astrophys/elements-of-stat-learn/notes/ch2.md

         #. eqn \ref{eq:2.23} is the Baye's classifier
             * QUESTION : To properly use, we need a-priori knowledge, if we don't have a-priori knowledge, what do we do?
+            * ANSWER   : Yes, if you are handled a pile of data, you need to have some knowledge before hand.
+Then he goes on to say here is how this theory applies to different cases (e.g. linear regression)

 2.5 Local Methods in High Dimensions